ronan-deshays/excel-utility-scripts-and-templates/README.md

 # excel-utility-scripts-and-templates
-A set of VBA and TypeScript scripts useful for daily Excel automation projects, and Excel template files to demonstrate specific use cases of excel formulas and features.
+A set of VBA, TypeScript and Python scripts useful for daily Excel automation projects, and Excel template files to demonstrate specific use cases of excel formulas and features.

 ## Repository structure
 Each file type correspond to a specific type of script or template :